- Discover the medieval magic of Ghent on a boat tour

-The afternoon is free for you to explore the heart of this beautiful, historic city.
-The city center is situated in a relatively small area, so it’s easily seen on foot.
-The many narrow, cobbled medieval streets will take you past countless amazing Renaissance buildings.
+The afternoon is free for you to explore the heart of this historic city.
+The city center occupies a relatively small area, so it’s easy to see on foot.
+Follow narrow medieval streets past countless Renaissance buildings.
 You can easily wander from one square to the next, ending at the Grote Markt, the biggest and most important square in the city.
-Close to the Grote Markt is the enormous Cathedral of Our Lady, which should not be missed.
+Close to the Grote Markt is the enormous Cathedral of Our Lady.
 The construction of this Roman Catholic cathedral started in 1352.
-Within its interior, you will find a significant number of paintings by the famous Baroque painter Peter Paul Rubens.
+Inside, you will find a significant number of paintings by the Baroque painter Peter Paul Rubens.

-While in Belgium, do as the Belgians do and stop to enjoy a cold Belgian beer on one of the many cozy terraces in the city center.
-If the weather is good and you really want to relax, head to one of the city’s river beaches at Sint Anneke or Sint Annastrand on the other side of the Scheldt river (about 30-45 minutes walk from the Cathedral of Our Lady).
-You’ll find food & drinks at the cafes along the shore, or bring your own picnic as many locals do.
+Afterward, do as the Belgians do and stop to enjoy a cold Belgian beer on one of the many open-air terraces in the city center.
+If the weather is good, stroll over to one of the city’s river beaches at Sint Anneke or Sint Annastrand on the other side of the Scheldt River.
+You’ll find food and drinks at the cafés along the riverbanks, or bring your own picnic.

-After breakfast and a leisurely morning, you will indulge in Antwerp’s cuisine with a walking food tour through the city.
-No food tour here would be complete without a stop at a classic Belgian bakery, where you’ll try the famous Belgian frieten (chips), chocolate, and waffles.
-The smell alone is sure to make you drool!
-As Antwerp is a harbor city, the local cuisine is not only Belgian but has international influences as well.
+After breakfast and a leisurely morning, indulge in Antwerp’s cuisine with a walking food tour through the city.
+No food tour of this area would be complete without a stop at a classic Belgian bakery, where you’ll try the famous Belgian frieten (chips), chocolate, and waffles.
+Since Antwerp is a port city, the local cuisine is made up of a mix of Belgian and international influences.

-The tour ends near one of the city’s foodie hotspots, so you can continue to taste on your own if you’re not too full already!
-From here, it is a 10-minute walk to the Rubens House, the home of the famous painter Peter Paul Rubens in the 17th century.
-The house is open to the public and offers a brilliant opportunity not only to see some of the artist’s works and incredible architecture from the era but also to learn more about the way Rubens lived and view many additional works from his students.
+After the tour, walk over to the Rubens House, once the home of the 17th-century painter Peter Paul Rubens.
+The house is open to the public, offering a great opportunity to see some of the artist’s works and to learn more about the way Rubens lived.